Magnolia delavayi Franch.

-Magnolia delavayi is a large, rounded, evergreen shrub or small tree with broad, leathery leaves.
+Magnolia delavayi is a large, rounded evergreen shrub or small tree with broad, leathery leaves.
 It grows that grows up to 45 feet (15 m) tall.
 Leaves are up to 14 inches (35 cm) long.
-The flowers are fragrant, cup-shaped, creamy-white and up to 8 inches (20 cm) wide.
+Flowers are fragrant, cup-shaped, creamy-white, and up to 8 inches (20 cm) across.

 USDA hardiness zone 8a to 9b: from 10 °F (−12.2 °C)) to 30 °F (−1.1 °C).

 How to Grow and Care

 Although different species of Magnolia can tolerate slightly different conditions.
 In general, they will do best with slightly acidic, moist, loose, well-draining soil.
 To mimic Magnolia's natural conditions, amend heavy soil with peat moss and compost.
 Grow best in Zones 7-10, depending on variety, with a few cultivars hardy to zone 5.
 Full sun to partial shade.
 Moist, peaty soil can help Magnolias tolerate full sun.
 If you're pushing the limits of cold tolerance, avoid planting Magnolias in southern exposure since the leaves can be damaged by winter sun and flowers may open prematurely.
 Magnolias benefit from irrigation in the first few years, and then they are tolerant of moderate drought.